victoria-kaloudis/victoria-kaloudis.github.io/README.md

 ### Refinement Plan and Code Review
-As I reviewed the artifacts from my computer science program, one project stood out above the rest.
+After reviewing the artifacts from my computer science program, I found that one project stood out above the rest.
 Early in the program, I was tasked with creating pseudocode for a pet company’s check-in and check-out process.
 That foundational assignment inspired me to take the project further by developing a mobile application using Android Studio.
 Having previously built an inventory app in Android Studio for another course—and thoroughly enjoying the experience—I saw an opportunity to merge that interest with the skills I had developed throughout the program.
 A quote by Steve Jobs resonated with me during this process: “The only way to do great work is to love what you do.”
 I genuinely enjoyed bringing this project to life.
-By combining my knowledge of Java, software engineering principles, data structures and algorithms, and database management, I transformed the original pseudocode into a functional mobile app.
-This hands-on experience allowed me to apply classroom concepts in a meaningful way and significantly improve the original artifact.
-As graduation approaches, I look forward to continuing this project, refining its features, and exploring its full potential—turning an academic assignment into something real and impactful.
+Combining my Java knowledge, software engineering principles, data structures and algorithms, and database management, I transformed the original pseudocode into a functional mobile app.
+This hands-on experience allowed me to apply classroom concepts meaningfully and significantly improve the original artifact.
+As graduation approaches, I look forward to continuing this project, refining its features, and exploring its full potential—turning an academic assignment into something tangible and impactful.

 Here is the link to view my code review of the original artifact: https://youtu.be/_hBfjDUGDWY

 ### Artifacts

 The following artifacts represent my growth in the Computer Science program at SNHU.
-The artifacts demonstrate enhancements in the following categories: Software Design and Engineering, Algorithms and Data Structures, and Databases.
+The artifacts demonstrate enhancements in Software Design and Engineering, Algorithms and Data Structures, and Databases.

 #### Original Artifact
 [Original Pseudocode IT-145 Artifact](Original_Artifact_Pseudocode.docx "Original Artifact Pseudocode")

-This project involved designing the logic for a Pet Check-In method by first developing detailed pseudocode to outline the workflow.
-Based on that pseudocode, I created a corresponding flowchart to visually represent the process.
+This project involved designing the logic for a Pet Check-In method by first developing a detailed pseudocode to outline the workflow.
+I created a corresponding flowchart to represent the process based on that pseudocode visually.
 The flowchart serves as a communication tool for my team, helping us align on how we plan to develop the software for our client.
-It includes clearly defined start and end points, logical decision branches, and full alignment with the original pseudocode, ensuring consistency and clarity throughout the development process.
+It includes clearly defined start and end points, logical decision branches, and complete alignment with the original pseudocode, ensuring consistency and clarity throughout development.

 <div style="text-align: center;">
     <img src="Images/Original Artifact/Pseudocode Pet Check In.jpg" width="300px" title="Pet Check In Pseudocode Screenshot" />&nbsp;&nbsp;&nbsp;